UCR-CS179-SUMMER2014/NES_FPGA/README.md

         - Status Register (P,) which contains flags for instructions
 * 16-bit address bus
 * 8-bit data bus (read/write)
+* NMI, Reset, and IRQ interrupts

 The 6502's main task in the NES is to execute instructions stored on the PRG ROM bank, located at 0x800 in the memory map of the 2A03.
 Memory mapped registers allow the PPU to work in conjunction with the CPU (parellely) by accessing shared I/O registers.

-#####Current development status:

-Finished:
-        - PRG/CHR rom splitting and memory allocation.
-        - Instruction Fetching, Decoding, and execution.

-To do:
-        - Finish memory mapping set up for PPU and I/O.
-        - Interrupt handling.

 ###4.
 PPU - The Picture Processing Unit

-         **Short Summary of PPU Research - FUll Research Document will be release soon**
+         **Short Summary of PPU Research - Full Research Document will be release soon**

   - The Picture Processing Unit is controlled via eight Registers($2000 - $2007) which are visible from the CPU.
   - These registers hold the data and information such as the Game Sprites, Background and Color palettes.